cawka/ndn-retreat-10/index.md

 # Welcome to 12th NDN Project Retreat

+**Due to the concern of COVID-19 virus, we have decided to postpone the NDN project retreat out of precaution.
+There will be no project retreat next week as originally scheduled.
+The new date is tentatively set to May 14 and 15, and Hackathon on 16 and 17.
+We will reevaluation the situation in a month or so.**
+{: style="color: red" }

-The Named Data Networking (NDN) Project will host its 12th NDN Retreat on March 12-13, 2020 on the University of Arizona campus:
+<del>The Named Data Networking (NDN) Project will host its 12th NDN Retreat on March 12-13, 2020 on the University of Arizona campus:</del>

 > The University of Arizona
 > Gould-Simpson #906
 > Tucson, Arizona 85721

-[The 10th NDN Hackathon](http://10th-ndn-hackathon.named-data.net/) will be on March 14-15 (end of Friday, all day Saturday, morning of Sunday), 202, right after the retreat.
+<del>[The 10th NDN Hackathon](http://10th-ndn-hackathon.named-data.net/) will be on March 14-15 (end of Friday, all day Saturday, morning of Sunday), 202, right after the retreat.</del>

 ## [Retreat Registration (no registration, no food)](https://www.eventbrite.com/e/12th-ndn-retreat-tickets-92276327981)